 Queen Victoria and Prince Albert bought their children here to play at Swiss Cottage at the bottom of the garden, and to enjoy the beach front coastline looking out to Portsmouth.

 Osborne House is my favourite stately home in England, and is perfect for a day out for all ages.
-The best thing to do is head on down to the beach and get an ice cream to enjoy in the deck chairs.
+The best thing to do in this stately home on the Isle of Wight is to head on down to the beach and get an ice cream to enjoy in the deck chairs.
 There’s also a wonderful shop, and a cafe to eat in too.